eclipse-basyx/basyx-java-server-sdk/examples/BaSyxDatabridge/README.md

 ## View the working Example

-To see the woking example, open the [BaSyx AAS Web UI](http://localhost:3000) and navigate to the `SensorExampleAAS`.
+To see the working example, open the [BaSyx AAS Web UI](http://localhost:3000) and navigate to the `SensorExampleAAS`.
 You can see the data coming from the MQTT client in the `SensorData` submodel.
 To see updates in real-time, active the `Auto-Sync` feature in the AAS Web UI (see top right corner of the UI).

 ## Where to find the configuration